SolidusRam/ocaml-challenge/README.md

 It is suggested to work on exercises using a local installation of OCaml.
 - Read the [instructions](tutorials/install-ocaml.md) to install OCaml on your machine;
 - Read the [instructions](tutorials/setup-git.md) to keep your solutions to the exercises on a local repository synchronized with github.
-- Guida al commit: solution.ml contiene la rispettiva soluzione, per testare: opam -init solution.ml
+- Guida al commit: solution.ml contiene la rispettiva soluzione
 - Dentro utop #use "nomefile"

 ## Level 1